 We are a community of designers and builders at UW-Madison within the College of Engineering (CoE).
-The Makerspace facilities include 25,000 ft2 of shop and flex space with a wide range of rapid prototyping equipment.
+The Makerspace facilities include 25,000 ft2 of shop and flex space with a wide range of rapid prototyping equipment, made possible by the $22 million donation from the Grainger Foundation.
 Largely student run, the Makerspace strives to empower students by creating a community immersed in emerging technologies, focused on creating innovative products.

 The Makerspace Mission